dustin10/VichUploaderBundle/Resources/doc/usage.md

 **Note**:

-> If you are using Gaufrette to abstract from the filesystem the name returned
+> If you are using Gaufrette or Flysystem to abstract from the filesystem the
-> will be used as a gaufrette filesystem ID and not as a proper path.
+> name returned will be used as a gaufrette filesystem ID and not as a proper
+> path.

 ## Generating URLs